Grouping Data with GROUP BY

 - Explain that

-gives a friendly name to the result. - Show a sample
+COUNT(*)counts the number of items in each group, andAS total_toysgives a friendly name to the result. - Show a sample

-table and the expected output, making it visual. - Example 2: Finding the Oldest Toy in Each Group
+toystable and the expected output, making it visual. - Example 2: Finding the Oldest Toy in Each Group

 - Imagine the

-column. - Show the query to find the oldest toy in each type:
+toystable now has anage_yearscolumn. - Show the query to find the oldest toy in each type:

 - Imagine the